vikinghawk/rabbit-load-generator/README.md

   rabbitServiceName: rabbitmq-04
   scenarios:
   # Creates 33 connections, 330 channels, 990 transient classic queues, 1980 bindings, and 990 consumers
-  # For each of the 1998 bindings, a message is published every 180 seconds for a total throughput of 11 msgs/sec
+  # For each of the 1998 bindings, a message is published every 240 seconds for a total throughput of 8.3 msgs/sec
   # Start 7 instances of this profile to match CareAware's NONPROD-01 cluster
   - queueNamePrefix: classic-autodelete-
+    uniqueExchange: true
     connections: 33
     channelsPerConnection: 10
     queuesPerChannel: 3